-21 September 2016New diversity initiative for London blue plaques, as footballer Laurie Cunningham honoured
+21/09/2016New Diversity initiative for London Blue Plaques, as footballer Laurie Cunningham honoured

 - Pioneer of black achievement in football honoured with English Heritage blue plaque